Photo by romanbabakin via Canva.com

 What you'll find in this article:

-It’s a thrilling thought to be out on your own for the first time—an apartment lifestyle could fill all of your housing needs and relieve various military lifestyle burdens.
 Stereotypically a first-time housing choice for young people, apartments are attractive to military members of all life stages.
-Sometimes, homeowners need a break from responsibility and want to try apartment living for various reasons including military assignments, family needs, and financial constraints.
+An apartment lifestyle could fill all of your housing needs and relieve various military lifestyle burdens.
+Sometimes, homeowners need a break from responsibility and want to try apartment living for multiple reasons, including military assignments, family needs, and financial constraints.

 3 Questions to Ask When Renting an Apartment

 There’s a good chance you’ve chosen to rent an apartment because it makes financial sense for your future goals.
-There are, however, immediate financial obligations you’ll be responsible for even before you sign the lease.
+However, you’ll be responsible for immediate financial obligations before you sign the lease.

 Prepare for credit and background checks.

-Beginning to search for apartment properties is an exciting part of the process.
+Beginning to search for apartment properties and military short-term rentals is an exciting part of the process.
 High-end finishes, rooftop bars, and concierge services are super exciting, but you’ll have to make sure your background and credit checks are in perfect order.

-Weeks in advance of filling out an apartment application, request free credit reports from annualcreditreport.com, and comb through the details to correct accuracy.
-Management companies are less likely to take risks with potential renters who show many delinquencies and disputes.
+Weeks before filling out an apartment application, request free credit reports from annualcreditreport.com and comb through the details to correct accuracy.
+Management companies are less likely to take risks with potential renters with many delinquencies and disputes.

 Calculate your living expenses.